 From previous trips I knew well the importance of being mentally rested when I arrived in Yosemite.
 El Capitan days are often long, early starts, lots of climbing by head torch, dealing with crowds and the complex problems of moving haul bags around a massive bit of granite.
 Being mentally fresh and ready to push hard would be key to giving the climb a good go.
 I specifically wanted to be in a position where I could float up the Enduro Corner in the dark unafraid of falling off.
 This was a position mentally I had not really been able to put myself in on El Capitan before.

 In the end the build up and mental rest worked really well and the ascent was fairly smooth.
 With my partner Caro North we took our time and made a lead / follow style ascent i.e if one person sent a pitch and the other one followed it we then moved on.
-For full disclosure Caro sent the Teflon Corner and I happily padded my way up after her.
-I sent the Enduro corners and 25 of the 35 pitches on lead, the others following.
+Caro sent the Teflon Corner and I happily padded my way up after her.
+I sent the Enduro corners and 25 of the other 35 pitches on lead, the others I followed.
 All up I was happy with our effort on the climb and can’t wait to get my fitness up for a free day ascent next year.

 Some of my tips and tricks for the climb are in the attached PDF.
 Please note the gear beta depends on how much you like to run or not to run it out.
 Take it all with a degree of caution.
 Click Here for the PDF